z1x1c/folder-ai/README.md

 ## Prerequisites

 - Python 3.x
-- Ollama installed with Qwen 2.5 model
+- Ollama installed with your desired model

 ## Dependencies